SaiyajinK/Minimal-Dark-for-Steam/README.md

 ### 👤 <ins>About</ins> : <br>
 Minimal Dark is a personalized and customizable minimal theme for the new Steam interface (New UI). <br>
 I started from the basic Steam skin using the development tool (DevTools) as well as notepad++. <br>
-All the sources and tools I used are at the bottom of the description. <br>
+All the sources and tools I used used are listed above. <br>

 I am neither a coder nor a developer, I have some knowledge after several years of practice and I do this in my free time when I have it.
 Be understanding if you encounter any bugs. <br><br>
 ⚠️ Minimal Dark is a completely <ins>free skin</ins>.  <br>